 Functional brain changes, such as those observed in organic brain syndrome (OBS) or organic brain disease (OBD) are documented in the literature to be caused by sedative-hypnotics and their respective withdrawal syndromes.
 OBS is a condition characterized by mental and/or cognitive function impairments that are physiological in nature – the symptoms occur without a psychiatric pathophysiology.
 Benzodiazepine dependency and withdrawal, alcoholism, and other centrally acting drugs are documented to be among its many possible causes , .

 Perceptual and sensory disturbances suggest a hyperexcitable central nervous system while recovering from benzodiazepine withdrawal.
-Problems with balance, hearing, tinnitus, and hypersensitivity to sound (hyperacusis) suggests possible vestibular involvement – the part of the brain that’s connected to the inner and middle ear.
+Problems with balance, hearing, tinnitus, and hypersensitivity to sound suggests possible vestibular involvement – the part of the brain that’s connected to the inner and middle ear.
+But other sensory hypersensitivies, such as to smell and light, can happen during withdrawal of these medicines.
 To be understood, these phenomena require more research, but the documentation of their existence adds to the overwhelming amount of evidence that medication dependence and discontinuation (withdrawal) can significantly impact functional brain activity on a cellular level.

 In 2011, Professor C. Heather Ashton made a public update to include supplemental information regarding brain damage to “Benzodiazepines: How They Work and How to Withdraw” which has been modified in 2012 and 2013.
 In the update, she wrote that any brain damage caused by benzodiazepines and/or their withdrawal syndrome is more of the functional variety than anatomical, involving the down-regulation of GABAA neuroreceptors in the central nervous system, where the receptor sites themselves become fewer and/or desensitized as a result of the presence of benzodiazepine continually occupying the receptor.
 It is theorized that the brain and central nervous system, in an attempt to reach a state of homeostasis and stability, will naturally oppose the constant presence of a drug in this way.
 These types of brain changes may be more apparently observed in more modern, more sophisticated functional brain activity studies such as fMRIs or qEEGs.
 It is unknown whether any potential brain and central nervous system changes induced by benzodiazepines can become permanent, however, anecdotal evidence suggests that they are not.
 Further research would be required to determine this.